quantiacs/documentation/en/source/user_guide/data.md

   'FIGI': 'tts-207966789'}]
 ```

-Additional information from the list can be used for further filtering, such as information of sector that certain stock belongs to.
-We can play around and create simple functions related to sectors, primarily to get the list of sectors:
+You can use the additional information from the list for further filtering, such as the sector a stock belongs to.
+Here are a few simple functions related to sectors.
+First, to get the list of sectors:
 ```python
 def get_sectors():
     return {x['sector'] for x in stocks_list}